-- 70% of the grade will be based on the student's performance throughout the course including, individual assignments, group assignments, quizzes, teacher-student discussions, observations, a mid-term test. - 30% of the grade will be based upon a final examination.
+70% of the grade will be based on the student's performance throughout the course including, individual assignments, group assignments, mid-term test, quizzes, teacher-student discussions, and observations.

+30% of the grade will be based upon a final exam.